 Center for Labour and Social Studies blog, November 11, 2018

 "We are witnessing a surge in news reporting and scholarly interest in inequality.
 Most people now know some stylized facts about the unequal distribution of income and wealth.
 Throughout the West, the top 10 percent takes home a third of all income and owns two-thirds of all wealth.
 The United Kingdom is no exception.
 So, how has the other 90 percent responded?
-We've seen protests here and there.
-The Occupy movement caused quite a stir, but already feels like a distant memory.
 What's striking is the absence of large-scale public unrest, mass demonstrations, revolt.
 For most people, inequality is business as usual."
 Read more.

 Inequality is getting worse, but fewer people than ever are aware of it